microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/synchronization-overview.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Azure Active Directory (Azure AD) identity synchronization (also called "provisioning") allows you to automate the provision (creation, maintenance) and de-provision (removal) of identities from:
+Azure Active Directory (Azure AD) identity synchronization (also called "provisioning") allows you to automate the provisioning (creation, maintenance) and deprovisioning (removal) of identities from:
 - Active Directory to Azure Active Directory
 - Workday to Azure Active Directory
 - Azure Active Directory to cloud (software as a service, or SaaS) applications such as Dropbox, Salesforce, ServiceNow, and more.